-Sequence data for your samples will be stored in PacBio's HDF5 base calls format (.bas.h5 files).
-You will be able to download these files from our Aspera server with a temporary account.
-Account details will be emailed to you along with the confirmation that your sequencing completed.
-Data from sequencing runs will be available through Aspera for 30 days and backed up on our local storage for six months, after which it will be permanently deleted.
+Raw sequence data for your samples will be stored in PacBio's bam file format.
+You will be able to download these files using Globus.
+Credentials will be securely shared with you via Globus upon completion of your sequencing and analysis.
+Data and analysis from sequencing runs will be available through Globus for 30 days and raw data will be backed up on our local storage for six months, after which it will be permanently deleted.

 SMRT sequencing does not require template amplification.
 DNA quality will affect the resulting library and sequencing results.
 It is imperative that the DNA used is at high quality and sufficient quantity since there is no amplification step.

 Follow these guidelines for sample preparation:

 If using AMPure beads, make sure there are no residual beads with the samples.
 This will inhibit any enzymes used in the subsequent process.
 It will especially affect polymerase binding critical for quality sequencing reads.

 PacBio recommends using a high salt phenol/chloroform wash to remove polysaccharides from high molecular weight DNA.
 Polysaccharides are a common source of poor sequencing results, especially for fungal or plant samples.
 An alternative recommended kit is the PowerClean® DNA Clean-Up Kit to remove residual gDNA isolation reagents that may inhibit the polymerase binding essential for successful sequencing.
 The kit removes heme, polysaccharides, phenols, and dyes.

 If you are barcoding amplicons before sending, PacBio’s recommended barcodes can be found here.
 All pooling must be performed prior to submission.

 In addition to the sample preparation guidelines above, library preparations also require the following: